 Is love an obsession?

-If you have real love, it will not be an obsession.
-When you experience a real love relationship, you will feel more secure than you would in a love addiction or obsession.
+If you have real love, it will not typically be an obsession.
 The addictiveness, obsessive feelings, and anxiety that are present when you experience obsessive love will not be present with real love.
 You will love your partner and experience feelings of love without the toxic or addictive component that comes with obsessive love disorder symptoms.
 The obsessions and compulsions that come with obsessive love disorder can be uncomfortable, as can the obsessive feelings that come with the condition.
 It feels like your emotional state is contingent on the relationship, but like the other person has the reigns.

 Is obsession a form of love?

 Obsession is not a form of love, especially when the object of affection does not feel comfortable with receiving that attention.
-Love disorder (OLD), refers to a personality disorder medically reviewed and therefore is not a true example of unadulterated love.
 Actions of extreme jealousy, excessive calls to the person, and constant need for reassurance are examples of how obsession is not the same as love.

 How can you tell the difference between love and obsession?

+Often, obsession comes with serious painful feelings and fear of rejection.
+It can feel like the person is very literally your entire world, and your emotions may depend on the attention and affection they do or do not give you.
 Do you feel the need for constant reassurance, do you need to know where your partner is at all given times, and need them to be near you?
 Do you make excessive calls, texts, or get unreasonably jealous at other people or things that your partner gives their attention to?
-You might be facing an issue of obsession, rather than love.
+You might be facing obsession rather than love.

 Does obsession go away?

-By seeking treatment for the disorder, medically reviewed therapists, such as those at ReGain.Us can help decrease the symptoms of obsessive love disorder, and help you establish healthy habits that will benefit both your current and future relationships.
+By seeking treatment for the feelings and experiences of obsession you may have, it can absolutely be mitigated.
+A therapist can help you establish healthy habits that will benefit both your current and future relationships.